HLasse/TextDescriptives/docs/index.rst

 TextDescriptives is Python library for calculating a large variety of statistics from text(s) using spaCy v.3 pipeline components and extensions.
 TextDescriptives can be used to calculate several descriptive statistics, readability metrics, and metrics related to dependency distance.
-The components are implemented using getters, which means they will only be calculated when accessed.

 📰 News
 ---------------------------------